Markcreator/minecraft2vrcraft/README.md

 ### `/export [bedrock]`

 - **Description:** Exports a section of the world centered around the player.
 If the `bedrock` argument is provided, a bedrock layer will be included in the export.
+The player need to be an operator or have the `minecraft2vrcraft.export` permission.
 - **Usage:**
   - `/export` - Exports the world without bedrock.
   - `/export bedrock` - Exports the world with a bedrock layer included.